 Following the success of the 1927 Union Pacific Railway Athletic Meet Golf Tournament, Provo City hired Willie Tucker from New York City to renovate the newly named Timpanogos Golf Club at the First Ward Pasture site.
 Tucker and his son had just completed the famous Philadelphia Cricket Club and Preakness Hills Country Club.
 The renovation of “The Pasture” included the new course, small airport and horse track.

-In July of 1986, using some of the original property and new sections of the southern property, East Bay Golf Course opened to the public.
+In July of 1986, using some of the original property and new sections of the southern property, Timpanogos, now East Bay Golf Course, opened to the public.
 For over 30 years East Bay grew to become the most used golf course in Utah County.

 Following a land acquisition in 2018, Nebraska native golf architect, Kevin Atkinson, rebuilt, renovated and brought the past back to the future.
 On September 30, 2020 Timpanogos Golf Club reopened its doors providing a new golf experience for Utah, while revisiting its storied 1920’s past.